geetanjali-22/webd.github.io/README.md

 style your page as you wish

-Step 3: Take a look at your webpage, analyse whether something is missing, add your ideas & create it !
+Step 3: Take a look at your webpage, analyze whether something is missing, add your ideas & create it !

 Highly recommended: